Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

 On the top boundary $\Gamma_t$, we enforce the boundary condition $\sigma_{nn} = -p_i$, where $p_i$ is the overburden ice pressure.
 Finally, we close the system with either the Dirichlet boundary condition

 or the Neumann boundary condition

 where $\tau_b$ is the basal shear stress.
 As explained further on in Section \ref{sec:steady-sliding}, we remark that the horizontal velocity $u_i$ is not the same as the basal sliding speed (though they become approximately equal in the linearised theory).
+However, the value of $\tau_b$ in \eqref{eq:bc-Neumann} coincides with the basal shear stress along the base of the domain (see \eqref{eq:basal} below) due to the overall balance of forces in the horizontal direction.

 The Stokes equation must be coupled to a local advection equation which describes the evolution in time of the cavity roof:

 Since $\theta$ is time-dependent, so is the domain $\Omega$ and the attached and detached regions $\Gamma_a$ and $\Gamma_d$ along the lower boundary.